mlanza/ai-literacy/201/05-tools.md

 **You no longer ask what to do — you delegating the doing.**

 The lever moves.
 What once required human follow-through now flows directly from request to result.

-## Tools in ChatGPT: The Suit Gets Upgrades

-In ChatGPT, tools are optional features you can enable.
-Some of the most useful include:

-* **Web Search** – Extends the model’s knowledge beyond its frozen training window
-* **File Handling** – Lets the AI read and analyze your uploaded documents
-* **Calendar Access** – Grants visibility into your schedule and the ability to manage events

-Developers are continually adding new capabilities — like Q showing Bond the latest high-tech gadget, or Tony Stark adding a new feature to the Iron Man suit.
-Each one is exciting not because it’s flashy, but because it removes friction and delivers real utility.

-They shrink the gap between idea and action.

 ## Tools Aren’t Just Gadgets — They’re Gateways